diomcferreira/Working-Class-Tattoo-Shop-Milestone-Project-1/readme.md

 ### Features Left to Implement

 In "Artists" section, I would love to implement a modal when clicking on a certain artist name that would pop up with a carousel gallery of some of their specific works.
+In "contact us" form, I want to add a attachment link, so it's possible a customer can add photos of a tattoo examples they want the artist to work off of.

 ## Technologies Used